 All three types of goals combine to create a map for achieving one’s running goals.

 Step 4.
-Hold yourself accountable.
+Hold Yourself Accountable.

-Step 5: Plan for setbacks.
+Step 5: Plan For Setbacks.

 Setbacks are a part of life, especially life as a runner.
 We get sick.
 We get injured.
 An emergency happens at work, and we have to work late.

-The beautiful thing about running is that it is rooted in consistency.
 If you are forced to take an unplanned running break, it’s okay!
 Unless it is several weeks of zero activity, you have likely maintained your fitness and can quickly work back up to where you were in your training.
-(A running coach can guide you in how to safely rebuild mileage and resume your training plan).
+(A running coach can guide you safely in rebuilding mileage and resuming your training plan).

 Don’t let perfection get in the way of progress.
 Expect setbacks to occur in your training plan.
 Think through how you would approach potential setbacks.